What is Non-Destructive Testing (NDT)?

 Today, modern non-destructive tests are used in manufacturing, fabrication, and in-service inspections to ensure product integrity and reliability, control manufacturing processes, lower production costs, and maintain a consistent quality level.

-For Example, NDT provides the quality of materials and joining processes during the fabrication and erection phases during construction.
+For Example, NDT provides the quality of materials and joining processes during construction’s fabrication and erection phases.
 In addition, in-service NDT inspections are used to ensure that the products in use continue to have the integrity necessary to ensure their usefulness and public safety.

 Overview of NDT/NDE Methods